The ClueFinders: Plot

 They were chosen to be around the same age as their player base after the art director ran various character designs by a group of kids.
 Some of the unsuccessful designs included animals, rock stars, and FBI agents, which the kids perceived as babysitters instead of teammates.
 Each character was designed with a distinct personality and identifiable faults to increase their relatability.
-The developers used a character grid to aid their writing, which contained information such as: "their flaws, their fears, how they met, where they grew up, and their likely reactions to certain situations."
+The developers used a character grid to aid their writing, which contained information such as "their flaws, their fears, how they met, where they grew up, and their likely reactions to certain situations".

-In The ClueFinders 3rd Grade Adventures: The Mystery of Mathra, a great city was built 1000 years ago in the Numerian rainforest until a monster named Mathra invaded.
+In The ClueFinders 3rd Grade Adventures: The Mystery of Mathra, a great city was built 1,000 years ago in the fictional Numerian rainforest in South America until a dragon-like monster named Mathra invaded.
 After Mathra was captured, the Numerians abandoned their city, sealed the entrance, and hid the two halves of the key in the far corners of the rainforest.
-One part was hidden in the Monkey Kingdom and the latter in the Goo Lagoon.
-Animals had started to disappear in the rainforest once again and Joni's uncle, Dr. Pythagoras, also disappeared.
+One part was hidden in the Monkey Kingdom and the other in the Goo Lagoon.
+Animals had started to disappear in the rainforest once again and Joni's uncle, Dr. Horace Pythagoras, also disappeared.
 Mr. Limburger (Lindman in the UK version) flies the ClueFinders in his airplane and briefs them on the events going on.
-The ClueFinders set off to find the lost doctor, animals, and the keys to the Lost Numerian City.
-However, the evidence suggests that there is more to the disappearances than a 1000-year-old monster as well as a sinister plot behind it.
+The ClueFinders set off to find the lost doctor, animals, and the keys to the Lost Numerian City, but the evidence suggests that there is more to the disappearances than a 1,000-year-old monster as well as a sinister plot behind it.

 In The ClueFinders 4th Grade Adventures: Puzzle of the Pyramid, the ClueFinders are on an adventure in Egypt with Professor Botch, Alistair Loveless, and their dog, Socrates.
 There, at a dig site, they uncover the tomb of Peribsen, a king from the second dynasty.
 Joni finds a mysterious ring and tries it on her finger, but it magically latches onto her finger.
 Later that night, Alistair Loveless and his goons kidnap Professor Botch and steal several valuable relics.
 Loveless intends to unleash Set, the Egyptian God of Evil and Chaos.
 The ClueFinders are left to recover the relics, rescue Professor Botch, and prevent Loveless and Set from wreaking havoc.